lex-joy/technical-writing-samples/deep-sea-adventure-instructions.md

 # Deep Sea Adventure Instruction Manual

-This document provides English instructions for playing [*Deep Sea Adventure*](https://oinkgms.com/en/deep-sea-adventure), a 2- to 6-player game by Jun Sasaki and Goro Sasaki.
+This document provides English instructions for playing [Deep Sea Adventure](https://oinkgames.com/en/games/analog/deep-sea-adventure/), a 2- to 6-player game by Jun Sasaki and Goro Sasaki.
 This adapts the English rules provided with the game for grammar and clarity, and resolves ambiguities present in the original.

 ## Introduction